Drtrade/skyline-tech/README.md

 # skyline-tech
-# In this files i have designed a table that shows the details of a student and the course the student is offering.
+# In this file I have designed a table showing a list of students in my cohorts and the course, grades, and their passcodes.
 # You can modify it by yourself and make changes if you want.